 I studied computer science at Moscow State University of Instrument Engineering and Computer Science (Russia) in 2007-2012 and linguistics at Moscow State Linguistic University (Russia) in 2012-2016.
 Soon after completing the latter degree, I was granted a scholarship to pursue a master-level degree in computational linguistics at the University of Stuttgart (Germany) where I also co-taught the course "Parsing" in summer semester 2018.
 As part of that program, I took several AI-related courses at the University of Amsterdam (Netherlands) as an exchange student.

-Currently, I am working as a pre-doctoral researcher on a project in explainable artificial intelligence (XAI) where various artificial intelligence topics meet (e.g. natural language processing, argumentation theory, human-computer interaction).
+Currently, I am working as a predoctoral researcher on a project in the area of explainable artificial intelligence (XAI) where various artificial intelligence topics meet (e.g., soft computing, natural language processing, argumentation theory, human-computer interaction).

 - Generation and Evaluation of Factual and Counterfactual Explanations for Decision Trees and Fuzzy Rule-based Classifiers IEEE World Congress on Computational Intelligence, 2020

 - Ver todas